-These steroid hormone drugs are formulated as pellets that are placed under the skin on the back side of the animal’s ear.
+These steroid hormone drugs are typically formulated as pellets that are placed under the skin on the back side of the animal’s ear.
 The pellets dissolve slowly under the skin and do not require removal.
 The ears of the treated animals are discarded at slaughter and not used for human food.
 Using scientific data, FDA establishes the acceptable safe limits for hormones in meat.
-A safe level for human consumption is a level of drug in the meat that would be expected to have no effect in humans based on extensive scientific study and review.
+A safe level for human consumption is a level of drug in the meat that would be expected to have no harmful effect in humans based on extensive scientific study and review.

 All approved implant products have a zero day withdrawal.
 This means that the meat from the animal is safe for humans to eat at any time after the animal is treated.